milomedia/tilix/_posts/2018-01-29-Enian-Phil-Bruner.md

 For smaller companies, don’t be too protective of equity.
 Equity is your most powerful bargaining tool and you should use it.
 There are investors out there who will back project teams who are willing to sell equity to a project before its built.
 And a lot of those investors have preferred EPC partners, who they work with once a project is at construction phase.
 So project developers have the flexibility to exit a project earlier and benefit financially rather than taking on construction risk, which has potentially negative consequences.

-> Interviewing Phillip Bruner was an absolute delight, and we are very excited to see what Enian has in store for the future.
-If you would like to take a look at or use Enian’s services, check out the [Enian website](https://enian.co/)
+> Enian is a high value asset manager and transaction enabler for commercial renewable energy deals.
+Their deal platform accelerates the deal lifecycle, delivering significant time and cost savings for renewable energy investment and development teams around the world..
+Find out more at the [Enian website](https://enian.co/)